-■ Work Place Inspection and Practices
+Work Place Inspection and Practices

-Do not use the MHP14AT / MHP13AT as a ground for welding.
+Do not use the MHP or TL as a ground for welding.
 Ground to the work piece.

-Before the MHP14AT / MHP13AT is used, and during use, check the area in which the MHP14AT / MHP13AT is to be used for possible hazards such as, but not limited to:
+Before the MHP or TL is used, and during use, check the area in which the MHP or TL is to be used for possible hazards such as, but not limited to:

-- Drop-offs or holes.
+- Drop offs or holes

-- Side slopes.
+- Side slopes

-- Bumps and floor obstructions.
+- Bumps and floor obstructions

-- Debris.
+- Debris

-- Overhead obstructions and electrical conductors.
+- Overhead obstructions & electrical conductors

-- Hazardous locations.
+- Hazardous locations

-- Inadequate surface and support to withstand all load forces imposed by the aerial platform in all operating configurations.
+- Inadequate surface and support to withstand all load forces imposed by the aerial platform in all operating configurations

-- Wind and weather conditions.
+- Wind and weather conditions

-- Presence of unauthorized persons.
+- Presence of unauthorised persons

-- Other possible unsafe conditions.
+- Other possible unsafe conditions

-Before the MHP14AT / MHP13AT is used, determine the hazard classification of any particular atmosphere or location according to ANSI/NFPA 505.
+Before the MHP or TL is used, determine the hazard classification of any particular atmosphere or location according to ANSI/NFPA 505-1987.

-Any MHP14AT / MHP13AT operated in a hazardous location must be approved and of the type required by ANSI/NFPA 505.
+Any MHP or TL operated in a hazardous location must be approved and of the type required by ANSI/ NFPA 505-1987.

-While operating the MHP a recommended safety practice is to have trained and qualified personnel in the immediate work area of the MHP14AT / MHP13AT to:
+While operating the MHP or TL a recommended safety practice is to have trained and qualified personnel in the immediate work area of the machine to:

-- Help in case of an emergency. - Operate emergency controls as required. - Watch for loss of control by platform operator. - Warn the operator of any obstructions or hazards that may not be obvious to them. - Watch for soft terrain, sloping surfaces, drop-offs, etc., where stability could be jeopardized. - Watch for bystanders and never allow anyone to be under, or to reach through the booms while operating the aerial platform.
+- Help in case of an emergency - Operate emergency controls as required - Watch for loss of control by platform operator - Warn the operator of any obstructions or hazards that may not be obvious to them - Watch for soft terrain, sloping surfaces, drop offs, etc, where stability could be jeopardized - Watch for bystanders and never allow anyone to be under, or to reach through the booms while operating the aerial platform.

 Pinch points may exist between moving components.
-Death or serious injury can result from becoming trapped between components, buildings, structures, or other obstacles.
-Make sure there is sufficient clearance around the machine before moving the chassis, booms, or platform.
+Death or Serious injury can result from becoming trapped between components, buildings, structures or other obstacles.
+Make sure there is sufficient clearance around the machine before moving the chassis, booms or platform.
 Allow sufficient room and time to stop movement to avoid contact with structures or other hazards.